 How to Apply:

-If you are interested in applying please send an email with ‘RFL/NCPACS PhD Scholarships 2018-2020’ in the subject line to the email.
+If you are interested in applying please send an email with ‘RFL/NCPACS PhD Positions2018-2020’ in the subject line to the email.
 Applications can be forwarded to the Centre Manager, National Centre for Peace and Conflict Studies.